Dane McBride is the chair of the Southern Virginia University board of trustees.

 She is a certified medical assistant and has organized and worked in rural medical clinics throughout Africa.
 From 2004 to 2007, she and her husband presided over the Ghana Accra Mission of The Church of Jesus Christ of Latter-day Saints.

-She and her husband, Elder Robert C. Gay, a member of the Sixth Quorum of the Seventy of the Church, were the recipients of Brigham Young University’s 2003 President’s Award.
+She and her husband, Elder Robert C. Gay, a General Authority Seventy of the Church, were the recipients of Brigham Young University’s 2003 President’s Award.

 The Gays have seven children and reside in Wellington, Fla.

 Claudette Gerard is active in community and humanitarian activities serving in various organizations.
 Her passion is focused on children and youth.